HHS/OPRE-OPS/docs/how_we_work/deploy_flow.md

 Continuous deployment (CD) will let us create an automated deployment path, making the release of new code more predictable, easier for developers, and less error-prone than manual deployments.
 Developers will not need to store credentials on local machines to run deploys, since deploy access will be managed through our CI/CD tool.

-Code will graduate from development up to production through the following stages.
+Code will graduate from development up to production through the following spaces.
 Multiple layers of manual human review and multiple layers of automated checks will run regularly throughout the process.

 1. Development
 2. Staging
 3. Production

+For more on spaces, see the CloudFoundry documentation: https://docs.cloudfoundry.org/concepts/roles.html#spaces

 ## What human review steps are required to deploy changes?